5570.1 General Policy

 - Courses required for one program cannot be applied toward the second program's requirements.

-- Only twelve hours of transfer credit can be applied, with program and Graduate School approval, toward the requirements of the first graduate degree.
+- Only twelve hours of transfer credit can be applied, with program and College of Graduate Programs and Honors Studies approval, toward the requirements of the first graduate degree.
 No transfer credit can be applied toward the second graduate degree

 - Students may graduate with the two degrees at the same commencement exercise.